bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Pitch TODO:
 * When clicking Pitch from website:
-    * Show Pitch component in modal
+    * Show Pitch component in popup
-        * Modal has navigation buttons
+        * Popup has navigation buttons
         * Navigate through keys
 * When hitting Pitch path directly:
     * Show Pitch in page wrapper